qcri-social/AIDR/Installation-instructions.md

 # Task Manager

 The `aidr-task-manager` module is meant to provide a unified view of the `aidr_predict` database tables that are related to 'aidr tasks' - namely, `document`, `task_assignment`, `document_nominal_labels` and `crisis` tables.
 The various modules of AIDR such as `aidr-tagger-api`, `aidr-tagger` and `aidr-trainer-api` that access these tables will use the aidr-task-manager as the single access point (in phases).
 To enable this, `aidr-task-manager` uses remote EJBs.
-The instructions for enabling access through `-aidr-task-manager` are outlined below:
+The instructions for enabling access through `aidr-task-manager` are outlined below:

 * Build using maven the `aidr-task-manager.war` file and deploy to glassfish in the usual way.